13 Common Hummingbird Myths You Need To Ignore

 If a hummingbird hangs upside down it is dead.

-If the hummingbirds are unsuccessful at seeking appropriate shelter at night, nocturnal wildlife such as praying mantises, or cats, have an easy meal and will put a hummingbird’s life in jeopardy.
+If the hummingbird is still in torpor at a feeder and unsuccessful at seeking appropriate shelter at night, nocturnal wildlife such as praying mantises, or cats, have an easy meal and will put a hummingbird’s life in jeopardy.

 Myth #3